-Origin: Fr < Ar ṭilasm, magic figure, horoscope < MGr telesma, consecrated object (hence, one with power to avert evil) from LGr, religious rite from Glassical Greek telein, to initiate, orig., to complete < telos, an end: see telo-
+Origin: Fr from Arabic ṭilasm, magic figure, horoscope from Medieval Greek telesma, consecrated object (hence, one with power to avert evil) from LGr, religious rite from Glassical Greek telein, to initiate, origin, originally , to complete from telos, an end: see telo-

 noun pl. tal·is·mans